stevliu/editnerf/README.md

 ```bash
 python test_nerf.py --config config-file --render_test --render_train
 ```
-where `config-file` is the file used to train the conditional radiance field to evaluate.

 Then, to run evaluation metrics on the rendered samples, you can run:
 ```bash